Home

 • Arms are straight and out to the sides of your body.

-• Lift your hips toward the ceiling so that you are straight from your heels to your shoulders
+• Lift your hips toward the ceiling so that you are straight from your heels to your shoulders as in the bridging exercise.

-• Lift your left leg straight up.
+• Lift your left leg straight up as in the leg raise exercise.

 Action